lxysl/VITA-E/README.md

 This is the repository that contains source code for the VITA-E project website.

-**VITA-E: Natural Human-Robot Interaction with Concurrent Seeing, Hearing, Speaking, and Acting**
+**VITA-E: Natural Embodied Interaction with Concurrent Seeing, Hearing, Speaking, and Acting**

 ## About